Based in the San Francisco area, artist Melanie Tiongson creates fun and whimsical artworks

 Born in the Philippines,

-Tiongson tries to integrate the stories which shaped her as an artist into each
+Tiongson tries to integrate the stories that shaped her as an artist into each

 of her artworks.
 To do so, she collects old vintage papers and books from the